bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 The best support on Rocket.Chat comes when users ask detailed questions.
 They help the community respond quicker.
 Here's an example of a clear and detailed user question:

 > I've set up a new caddy web server on OpenShift that serves static web pages.
-I've created a Route for it, but when I go to the URL in my web browser I get an error page with the error message "Application is not available".
+I've created a Route for it, but when I go to the URL in my web browser I get an error page with the error message "Application is not available" instead of the static content I am expecting.
 I confirmed that the URL in the browser matches the route.
 I've tried with different browsers.
 I've checked the web server logs and the server is running with no errors.
-I've include my Route definition below.
-Does anyone have suggestion on how I might get past this error and see the content I expect in my browser?
+I've included my Route definition below.
+Does anyone have suggestion on how I might get past this error?

 > **route.yml YAML**